Elasmosaurus: Paleoecology

-Elasmosaurus is known from the Sharon Springs Member of the Campanian-age Upper Cretaceous Pierre Shale formation of western Kansas, which dates to about 80.64 to 77 million years ago.
+Elasmosaurus is known from the Sharon Springs Member of the Campanian-age Upper Cretaceous Pierre Shale formation of western Kansas, which dates to about 80.64 to 77 million years ago in this region.
 The Pierre Shale represents a period of marine deposition from the Western Interior Seaway, a shallow continental sea that submerged much of central North America during the Cretaceous.
 At its largest, the Western Interior Seaway stretched from the Rockies east to the Appalachians, some 1000 km wide.
 At its deepest, it may have been only 800 or 900 m deep.
 Two great continental watersheds drained into it from east and west, diluting its waters and bringing resources in eroded silt that formed shifting river delta systems along its low-lying coasts.
 There was little sedimentation on the eastern margin of the Seaway; the western margin accumulated a thick pile of sediments eroded from the western land mass.
 The western shore was thus highly variable, depending on variations in sea level and sediment supply.

 The soft, muddy sea floor probably received very little sunlight, but it teemed with life due to steady rains of organic debris from plankton and other organisms farther up the water column.
 The bottom was dominated by large Inoceramus clams, which were covered with oysters; there was little biodiversity.
 Clam shells would have accumulated over the centuries in layers under the sea floor's surface, and would have provided shelter for small fish.
 Other invertebrates known to have lived in this sea include various species of rudists, crinoids and cephalopods (including squids and ammonites).

 Large fish known to have inhabited the sea include the bony fishes Pachyrhizodus, Enchodus, Cimolichthys, Saurocephalus, Saurodon, Gillicus, Ichthyodectes, Xiphactinus, Protosphyraena and Martinichthys; and the sharks Cretoxyrhina, Cretolamna, Scapanorhynchus, Pseudocorax and Squalicorax.
 In addition to Elasmosaurus, other marine reptiles present include fellow plesiosaurs Libonectes, Styxosaurus, Thalassomedon, Terminonatator, Polycotylus, Brachauchenius, Dolichorhynchops and Trinacromerum; the mosasaurs Mosasaurus, Halisaurus, Prognathodon, Tylosaurus, Ectenosaurus, Globidens, Clidastes, Platecarpus and Plioplatecarpus; and the sea turtles Archelon, Protostega, Porthochelys and Toxochelys.
 The flightless aquatic bird Hesperornis also made its home there.
 The pterosaurs Pteranodon and Nyctosaurus, and the bird Ichthyornis, are also known far from land.